ecarlstrom/covid_monitor/README.md

 If you prefer a more manual method, you can download this repository and do one of two things:

-- Run `/app/dist/main.exe` to access the same executable file.
+- Run `/app/dist/main.exe` via terminal to access the same executable file.
 - Install Python (https://www.python.org/downloads/), open up a terminal window, and run `python main.py` from the `/app` directory.
 Note that you will additionally need to install all required dependencies; a list of these is provided for convenience in `/app/setup.py`.

 ## Basic Features